-- In the first field, include all income you’ve earned in the previous 2018 year (January 1, 2018 – December 31, 2018).
-If you were in the funded cohort or receiving funding, include Winter 2018, Summer 2018, and Fall 2018 amounts in your total 2018 income.
-This includes taxable and non-taxable income such as Teaching Assistantships, Research Assistantships, UTF, Restricted Awards, or other departmental funding.
+- In the first field, include all income you’ve earned in the previous 2019 tax year (January 1, 2019 – December 31, 2019).
+If you were in the funded cohort or receiving funding, include Winter 2019, Summer 2019, and Fall 2019 amounts in your total 2019 income.
+This includes taxable and non-taxable income such as Teaching Assistantships, Research Assistantships, UTF, major scholarships, restricted awards, or other departmental funding.

 - In the first field, only include a value if you are receiving income from employment insurance, WSIB, Ontario Disability Support Program, Ontario Works, Canada Pension Plan, Second Career Program, or a Canada-Ontario Job Grant.
 This does not include OSAP or Government funded awards.